Consolidation of the Cuban Revolution: Further emigration

+International relations

 In February 1963, Castro received a personal letter from Khrushchev, inviting him to visit the USSR.
 Deeply touched, Castro arrived in April and stayed for five weeks.
 He visited 14 cities, addressed a Red Square rally and watched the May Day parade from the Kremlin, was awarded an honorary doctorate from Moscow State University and became the first foreigner to receive the Order of Lenin.
 Castro returned to Cuba with new ideas; inspired by Soviet newspaper Pravda, he amalgamated Hoy and Revolución into a new daily, Granma, and oversaw large investment into Cuban sport that resulted in an increased international sporting reputation.
 The government agreed to temporarily permit emigration for anyone other than males aged between 15 and 26, thereby ridding the government of thousands of opponents.
 In 1963, his mother died.
 This was the last time his private life was reported in Cuba's press.
 In 1964, Castro returned to Moscow, officially to sign a new five-year sugar trade agreement, but also to discuss the ramifications of the assassination of John F. Kennedy.
-In October 1965, the Integrated Revolutionary Organizations was officially renamed the "Cuban Communist Party" and published the membership of its Central Committee.

-By 1965, Cuba was officially a one-party state after a long period of political solidification by Fidel Castro after the Cuban Revolution.
-In September 1966, Fidel Castro gave a speech to representatives of the Committees for the Defense of the Revolution.
-In the speech, he gave his ruling that workers would no longer receive material bonuses for extra labor and instead be encouraged by "moral enthusiasm" alone, which distanced Cuba from the Soviet model of using material incentives.
-This independent approach to economic policy fell into a global trend during the Cold War in which Third World countries adopted independent economic strategies in relation to the industrialized dominant power blocs.

-Cuba had begun what was referred to as the "radical experiment", where the country was to be reorganized to promote revolutionary consciousness and an independent economy.
-Rural to urban migration was regulated, excess urban workers were sent to the countryside, and agricultural labor became common for students, soldiers, and convicts.
-The Military Units to Aid Production were established and used "anti-social" prisoners as penal laborers in agriculture.